 CGT is normally payable on 31 January after the end of the tax year in which you make the disposal.
-You could therefore delay a major sale until after
+You could therefore delay a major sale until after year end could save or cost you tax.

 5 April 2022 to give yourself an extra 12 months before you must pay the tax.
 However, a payment on account of CGT must be made within 30 days of a residential property disposal (other than of an exempt principal private residence).
 There is no timing advantage to delaying such a disposal.